virtualdisplay-io/client/examples/tree-response/README.md

 - How to send a tree request over the message bus.
 - How to listen for the tree response event.
 - How to display the model tree in the UI.
+- Proper error handling and loading states.
+- The complete structure of meshes, variants, and materials in a 3D model.

 ## Try it yourself